 ACC&D Symposia presentations: Our 3rd, 4th, and 5th International Symposia included multiple presentations, panels, and posters on Zeuterin and its predecessor, Neutersol.
 Here you can access all symposia resources on this topic for free.

 "Neutersol" FOIA Summary: A resource available through the Freedom of Information Act summarizing product safety characteristics submitted to the US Food & Drug Administration (FDA) for approval.
 (Zeuterin has the same chemical composition as Neutersol but requires training and certification prior to purchase and use.)

-"Prizes for Pioneers" Zeuterin Contest: In conjunction with Zeuterin’s launch in the U.S., in 2014 we held a contest to encourage organizations and veterinarians using Zeuterin to share their best strategies for incorporating the product to sterilize more animals, use resources more effectively, and reach male dogs who otherwise would not be neutered.
-Thanks to generous sponsorship, we were able to offer grants to seven organizations using Zeuterin in creative and effective ways.
+"Prizes for Pioneers" Zeuterin Contest: In conjunction with Zeuterin’s launch in the U.S., in 2014 we held a contest to encourage organizations and veterinarians using Zeuterin to share their best and most creative strategies for effectively incorporating the product to sterilize more animals, use resources more effectively, and reach male dogs who otherwise would not be neutered.
 Here you can view profiles of these organizations and learn about the strategies that they've implemented.
-We bet some of them could work for your organization!

-Reports from the field: When Zeuterin was available, several veterinarians, animal welfare organizations, and shelters are beginning to incorporate Zeuterin as a complement to surgical castration.
-Here you can read about organizations who have embraced particularly interesting and innovative ways of using Zeuterin to treat more animals and save more lives.
+Reports from the field: When Zeuterin was available, several veterinarians, animal welfare organizations, and shelters incorporated the product as a complement to surgical castration.
+Here you can read about organizations that embraced particularly interesting and innovative ways of using Zeuterin to treat more animals and save more lives.
 Though Zeuterin is not currently available, the ideas have application to other non-surgical approaches.